Manual vs Electronic Pet Doors: Which One is Right For You?

 - Electronic dog doors can be pricey.
 The average automatic dog door comes with a lot of features that make them a lot cooler than the average manual pet door, and the cost will often be worth it.
 Electronic pet doors will often also be energy-efficient as well as motorized.
 But if you want an app-controlled pet door (like the SureFlap Microchip Pet Door Connect), then you will need to pay a higher price.

 - They can be loud.
 The motorized parts in electronic pet doors are noisy, which can frighten timid pets.
 Training them to use electronic pet doors will be much harder if they’re scared of the door.

 - Automatic dog doors need a power source.
 Some pet doors are battery-powered, which means remembering to buy new batteries or recharging reusable ones.
 However, if your door needs a wall outlet, you might be limited as to where you can install it.
 Plus, some doors are not water-proof, so they would need to be installed into interior doors and walls exclusively.

 However, automatic dog doors are not the only secure pet door out there.
 There are plenty of lockable dog doors that aren’t electronic.
 Pet doors like the Cat Mate 358 use magnets to control their four-way locks.
 Plus, manual pet doors can be installed anywhere and make less noise than an electronic door.

 Manual Pet Doors:

-Manual pet doors may not have all the bells and whistles that make electronic pet doors, but if you have a timid pet or are shopping on a budget, then they might be the best option for you and your pet.
+Manual pet doors may not have all the bells and whistles that make electronic pet doors, but if you have a timid pet or are shopping on a budget, then they might be the best option for you and your pet (don't forget to also get a secure pet door closing panel to go with it).
 Check out these great manual pet doors that get the job done!